 Though I was having all the photos in my drafts, I never thought of posting it.
 But now as my blog is featuring egg based cakes, it was time to show this cake to you.
 You will also find stepwise pictures so that you can easily recreate this cake at your house.
-I also made a cake bunting for which the tutorial is at my arts blog – Rangoli (click on link).
 I don’t have a snap showing the cross section of the cake but I think you can imagine it.
 Right???
 The cake and frosting recipes are from Hershey’s Kitchen – ‘Perfectly Chocolate’ Chocolate Cake and “Perfectly Chocolate” Chocolate Frosting and the buttercream is my usual recipe.
 Let us start making this simple cake…

 Recipe Source: Hershey’s Kitchen

 Makes 1 KG Cake/ 6″ layered cake